Henkilöllä on kädessä puhelin, jonka näytöllä lukee TEK's election.

 Who can vote?

-You can vote and stand as a candidate if you are a full or pensioner member of TEK or a full or pensioner member of TFiF-TEK, and your membership has been valid on 1 January 2026.
+You can vote if you are a full or pensioner member of TEK or a full or pensioner member of TFiF-TEK, and your membership has been valid on 1 January 2026.
+TEK members also include dual members (full and pensioner members).
 Student members cannot be candidates or vote in the elections, but the council's student representatives are chosen through local associations in university cities.

 How can I vote?